A guide on how to monitor Juniper EX switches using SNMP and Opsview.

 How to do an SNMP walk

 This guide shows you how to run an SNMP walk in Opsview.
 An SNMP walk is a simple way to set up the collection of information from your routers, switches or other SNMP enabled devices.
 The SNMP walk will allow you to see all of the OID parameters available on your SNMP device and then set rules against the values.
-This will give you exactly what you need to actually start monitoring a device.

-Loading a MIB file
+Loading MIB files

 Adding the host